 “Shit.
 Shit.
 Shit.
 Where the hell did you come from?”
 His breaths visible in the gloom.

 She took a step forward.
 Blade took two steps back.
 Despite her age, she intimidated him.
-She emanated an aura of menace that filled his lungs until they hurt and his head ached with uncertainty.
+An aura of menace emanated from her that filled his lungs until they hurt and his head ached with uncertainty.

 “Listen, little girl, you should be at home with your mom and dad.
 It’s late.
 It’s pouring out there.
 You’ll catch your death, ha, ha, ha.
 Now beat it.”

 “Trick or treat, Mister.
 You either give me a treat, or I play a trick on you.”

 “I ain’t got no candy.
 I choose trick, ya little pain in the ass.”